chadfazio/asm341/_build/html/_sources/module2/lab4/lab4.rst.txt

 #.
 Click **Save**.

 #.
-Click **Apply Policy** then click **OK**
+Click **Apply Policy** then click **OK**.

-..
-NOTE:: Deploying DataGard too pervasively can have a negative performance impact on your system.
+..  note:: Deploying DataGard too pervasively can have a negative performance impact on your system.
 In a production environment we typically recommend deploying DataGard against specific URLs where possible.

 Task 2 - Test DataGuard
 ~~~~~~~~~~~~~~~~~~~~~~~